ros-navigation/docs.nav2.org/tutorials/docs/using_collision_monitor.rst

   ros2 launch nav2_collision_monitor collision_monitor_node.launch.py

-Since both ``CircleStop`` and ``PolygonSlow`` polygons will have their own publishers, they could be added to visualization as shown at the picture below:
+Since both ``PolygonStop`` and ``PolygonSlow`` polygons will have their own publishers, they could be added to visualization as shown at the picture below:

 .. image:: images/Collision_Monitor/polygons_visualization.png
   :width: 800px